NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 For these simulations:

 - Each dwelling unit is described by a separate ``Building`` element in the HPXML file.
-- To run the single combined simulation, specify the Building ID as 'ALL' in the run_simulation.rb script or OpenStudio workflow.
+- FIXME: To run the single combined simulation, specify the Building ID as 'ALL' in the run_simulation.rb script or OpenStudio workflow.
 - Unit multipliers (using the ``NumberofUnits`` element) can be specified to model *unique* dwelling units, rather than *all* dwelling units, reducing simulation runtime.
 - Adjacent SFA/MF common spaces are still modeled using assumed temperature profiles, not as separate thermal zones.
 - Shared systems are still modeled as individual systems, not shared systems connected to multiple dwelling unit.